 - Adding another column to the checklist for the sake of just one point would reduce the clarity

 - I think getting stuck on definitions can lead to unhealthy obsessions and

 - I’ve never met a dairy-tolerant Paleo yet who volontarily declines a really good quality gelato.
 Ditto wine.

 Hence, I’ve stated clearly up the top that Dairy is okay in moderation, but only for those who are tolerant.
 You can read more about the Paleo perspective on dairy here.

 ‘In moderation’ will have a different meaning for everyone, and will differ also according to one’s emotional dependance on any particular food.
-In my case, coffee ‘in moderation’ means two espressos a day, but dairy ‘in moderation’ means a gelato from a really good gelateria once every couple of weeks in the warm months (it has to be as good as or better than what we can make at home with fresh fruit, dark chocolate, and coconut cream!)
+In my case, coffee ‘in moderation’ means two or three Italian espressos a day.
+Dairy ‘in moderation’ means a gelato from a really good gelateria once every couple of weeks in the warm months.
+It has to be as good as or better than what we can make at home with fresh fruit, dark chocolate, and coconut cream!
 Call it Paleo, call it Primal, or call them wee transgressions… whatever they might be, the important thing is to be balanced physically, emotionally and mentally, and to not let the over consumption of anything, be it butter or beef, lead you down the path of compromised health and happiness.

 (Sorry the Checklist below is so fuzzy – it’s a document file turned into a pdf, so it prints well but it’s out-of-focus on the monitor.)

 What’s the Difference between Paleo, AIP and the Whole 30?

 The Paleo Diet is a long-term way of eating that avoids all foods that are not suited to our DNA.